aviart/gd-star-rating/trunk/readme.txt

 == Changelog ==
 = 1.6.6 =
+* Upgrade database tables by setting the collation
+* Improved plugin loading and memory usage
-* Improved database installation to include collation for mysql 4.1 and 5
+* Improved database installation to include collation

 = 1.6.5 =
 * Full refactoring of all t2 rendering methods